g3tsyst3m/g3tsyst3m.github.io/_posts/2026-05-29-BYOVD and Looting LSASS in the Modern EDR Era.md

 1400012b3                            arg2->IoStatus.Information = 0x30;
 ```

 I am forever appreciative of the original research that went into discovering the IOCTL value.
-It would have taken me a very long time to discover that on my own, I can assure you 😸  But yeah, that's the general breakdown on how this driver vulnerability plays out and why it's a great candicate for BYOVD and removing PPL protection on LSASS.
+It would have taken me a very long time to discover that on my own, I can assure you 😸  But yeah, that's the general breakdown on how this driver vulnerability plays out and why it's a great candidate for BYOVD and removing PPL protection on LSASS.
 Now, on to the next best part, the code!

 Code for the PPL Removal / Exploit Harness for PDFWKRNL.sys
 -